tolgee/documentation/blog/2023-07-12-angular-tutorial.md

   "give_star": "Dale a nuestro repositorio una estrella."
 }
 ```

+This task can also be done automatically in CI/CD tool via REST API or [Tolgee CLI](https://tolgee.io/tolgee-cli).

 Now that we can easily translate our text, we will like to switch from one language to another.